-Q. I have insurance through my husband’s employer, so I don’t need my employer’s coverage.
+Q. I have health insurance through my husband’s employer, so I don’t need my employer’s coverage.
 But my company said I have to work fewer than 30 hours a week so that I’m not considered full time.
 Can I just waive my employer’s coverage if they let me work full time?

 A: Yes.
 In order to avoid the ACA’s employer shared responsibility penalty, large employers must offer full-time (30+ hours/week) employees coverage that is affordable and provides at least minimum value.
-(For businesses with 50 to 99 employees, the requirement was delayed until 2016.)

 As long as your employer offers such coverage, they’re not subject to the employer mandate penalty, even if you waive the coverage offer.